What is design, and why does it matter to managers?

 Would your customers be appalled at the confusion, red-tap, delays, mistakes, gaps in process and inability for people to get their jobs done?
 Or would they be amazed at how slick and effective your delivery of value is?

-It’s why this question gets to the essence of why design matters – because when we consciously design our value stream to our customers we get all of the benefits and goals of good design.
+It’s why this question gets to the essence of why design matters – because when we consciously design our value delivery to our customers, we get all of the benefits and goals of good design.